 I am a distinguished scientist at the San Diego Supercomputer Center doing research and development in bioinformatics.
 I have analyzed DNA sequence data to study human longevity and to characterize the bacteria that infect people and birds.
-I am also co-principal investigator on NSF and NIH grants to maintain and enhance the CIPRES science gateway, which has been used by more than 40,000 researchers around the world to infer phylogenetic trees using supercomputers.
+I am also co-principal investigator on an NSF grant to maintain and enhance the CIPRES science gateway, which has been used by more than 50,000 researchers around the world to infer phylogenetic trees using supercomputers.
 In addition, I am project manager for the Popeye supercomputer, which SDSC operates for the Simons Foundation.

 Previously I did research in supercomputer performance analysis.
 I was principal investigator for NSF- and DARPA-funded studies to evaluate the Tera MTA, a novel computer with a multithreaded architecture.
 I also co-led the Joint NSF-NASA Initiative on Evaluation of scalable parallel computers.